 Hi, I’m a licensed therapist in New York with 15 years of professional experience.
 I offer trauma-informed therapy with a strong focus on supporting LGBTQ+ individuals.
 My approach is grounded in compassion, cultural humility, and evidence-based practices that honor each person's lived experience.
 Whether you're navigating the impact of trauma, identity exploration, relationship challenges, or systemic oppression, I provide a safe and affirming space to heal and grow.
 I specialize in working with complex trauma, including developmental and relational trauma, and integrate modalities such as EMDR, somatic awareness, and parts work to support deep, sustainable healing.
 As a queer-affirming therapist, I understand the unique stressors faced by LGBTQ+ communities and strive to create a space where all identities are respected and celebrated.
 Together, we’ll work toward reclaiming your sense of safety, agency, and connection—with yourself and others.
 My approach is client-centered, collaborative, and rooted in creating a space where you feel safe, supported, and free from judgment.
 I believe in meeting you where you are and walking alongside you as you move toward growth and healing.
 Whether you’re navigating life transitions, managing mental health symptoms, or simply seeking a deeper understanding of yourself, we can work together to help you feel more grounded and empowered.
 Therapy isn’t always easy—it takes courage to reach out and open up.
 But you don’t have to go through it alone.
 My role is to support you, help you gain clarity, and build the tools you need to lead a more fulfilling life.
 If you are ready to take the next step, I am here with you.

-I am licensed in New York with 12 years of professional work experience.
-I have experience in helping clients with stress, anxiety, motivation, self esteem, confidence, career difficulties, & despression.
-I also have experience working with coping with life changes.
+I am licensed in New York with 20 years of professional work experience.
+I have assisted clients dealing with addictions, relationship issues, & family conflicts.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
+I am here to support & empower you in that journey.

 Find a Therapist Near You in Newburgh , New York